jdw-assignment/rpc-proxy/README.md

 Assuming that this service is designed to cater to users globally, this architecture could be replicated in different regions.
 However, some changes would be needed to accommodate global usage.
-Specifically, the implementation of AWS Global Accelerator would be necessary to route traffic to the appropriate regional ALB endpoint which is closest to the origin of the requests.
+Specifically, the implementation of AWS Global Accelerator could be used to optimally route traffic to the appropriate regional ALB endpoint which is closest to the origin of the requests.

 Furthermore, deploying the service in multiple regions increases not only the performance of the proxy service but also